-Contract parties, sophisticated and unsophisticated, often attempt to limit their exposure to post-execution claims of the contract counterparty.
 For convenience, this paper refers to contract parties as "Sellers" and "Buyers."
-Most commonly, it is the Seller who is more interested in limiting post-contract exposure, but sometimes the Buyer also wants to limit liability.
-Sellers of goods, businesses, services, and real estate have devised many means attempting to limit that exposure, including the following contract clauses:
+Most commonly, it is the Seller who is more interested in limiting postcontract exposure, but sometimes the Buyer also wants to limit liability.
+Sellers of goods, businesses, services, and real estate have devised many means attempting to limit that exposure, including the following contract disclaimers: